Pseudomanifold/Shakespeare/README.md

 The networks have been analysed using *persistent homology*, a technique from computational topology.
 Please refer to our paper

-<p style="font-size:large">*Shall I compare thee to a network?* &ndash; Visualizing the Topological Structure of Shakespeare's Plays</p>
+*Shall I compare thee to a network?* &ndash; Visualizing the Topological Structure of Shakespeare's Plays

 for more details.